Akhtachi, Iran

-Akhtachi (اختاچی, also Romanized as Akhtāchī; also known as Akhtaji, Akhtarchi, and Akhtehchī) is a village in Abrumand Rural District, in the Central District of Bahar County, Hamadan Province, Iran.
-At the 2006 census, its population was 592, in 125 families.
+Akhtachi (اختاچی) (Note: Also romanized as Akhtāchī; also known as Akhtaji, Akhtarchi, and Akhtehchī) is a village in Abrumand Rural District of the Central District in Bahar County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 592 in 125 households.
+The following census in 2011 counted 493 people in 148 households.
+The 2016 census measured the population of the village as 484 people in 141 households.